TapeWerm/MCscripts/README.md

 ExecStop=
 ExecStop=/opt/MC/MCstop.sh -s 20 %N
 ```
+2. If you want to revert the edit enter `sudo systemctl revert mcbe@MCBE`

 Other services you might want to edit:
 - [mcbe-backup@MCBE.timer](systemd/mcbe-backup@.timer) - When backups occur (check time zone with `date`)
 - [mcbe-rmbackup@MCBE.service](systemd/mcbe-rmbackup@.service) - How many backups to keep